Delft-iGEM/LCST/Curve extraction/README.md

 ## Limitations

 - Calibration assumes the graph axes are linear or log-scale and orthogonal (standard rectangular plot).
 Polar plots, ternary diagrams, or non-linear axis transformations other than log are not supported.
-- Tm extraction is meaningful for sigmoidal absorbance transitions.
+- LCST extraction is meaningful for sigmoidal absorbance transitions.
 Multi-state transitions with multiple inflection points will return only the single largest gradient peak; inspect the derivative chart to confirm the result is the peak you intended.
 - The tool reads images; it does not read embedded data from PDF vector graphics or Excel charts.
 If the original data file is available, extract it directly rather than digitising.

 ---